Seaport Square

-Seaport Square, or Boston Seaport is a master planned project in the Seaport District of Boston, Massachusetts.
+Seaport Square is a master planned project in the Seaport District of Boston, Massachusetts.
 It spans 8.5 million square feet and 23 acre of land.

 It is master developed by Boston Global Investors.
 Upon completion in 2020, Seaport Square is expected to develop into twenty blocks of retail, business, and residential space, knitting together the Financial District, Waterfront, Fort Point Channel and Fan Pier.
 The area is anticipated to include five new streets, over 20 buildings, and four prominent public gathering areas.
 It will offer approximately 2.6 million square feet of residences, 3,000 residential units, 1.3 million square feet of retail master developed by WS Development, 1.3 million square feet of offices, 2.2 million square feet of below ground parking spaces for 6,000 cars, 850000 sqft of hotel space, 1,000 hotel rooms, and 250000 sqft feet of cultural, civic and education space.
 Forty percent of Seaport Square's land is devoted to open space, including the one-acre, tree-lined Seaport Common with a Massachusetts Fallen Heroes Memorial, honoring Bay State servicemen and women who gave their lives to the War on Terror, and Sea Green, a multi-purpose green space that boasts a vibrant dog park, children's play area and half basketball court.
 The project qualifies for a Silver rating under the U.S. Green Building Council's LEED for neighborhood development rating system.

 Seaport Square has direct access to downtown Boston as well as to the I-93 and I-90 interchange, is located in close proximity to Logan Airport and Amtrak’s South Station, and has access to public transit with the Courthouse Silver Line Station.
 Less than a quarter of a mile north of Seaport Square are The Rose F. Kennedy Greenway and Financial District, just steps south of Seaport Square is the Fan Pier, a 21 acre development.

 One Seaport Square (One Seaport) is a marquee development located within the Seaport Square Master Plan.
 The $600 million mixed-use development spans 1.5 million square feet and is located on three-acres of land.[5]
 One Seaport is the largest mixed-use project in the City of Boston in thirty years.
 The project is led by three Boston-based companies Berkshire Group, WS Development, and Boston Global Investors.
 Its architecture is by Elkus Manfredi Architects.
 It will qualify for LEED Silver Certification.